Basic hay & grain information!

 For example, a horse that weighs 1000 lbs for 2% of his body weight, he would be eating 20 lbs of food a day.

-Grass hays have a higher fiber content than legume hays and are lower in calories.
-Grass hays are the safest hay for your horse to graze on throughout the day.
+Grass hay is the safest type of for your horse to graze on throughout the day.

 It is also very important to be cautious when feeding legume hays to your horses.

 Hay quality is very important for your horse’s nutrition.
-Determining the quality of hay can be sampled and analyzed, but most people just use their own judgment.
+Determining the quality of hay can be sampled and analyzed by a horse nutritionist, but most people just use their own judgment.

 Quality Of Hay

-Good quality hay are fine-stemmed, leafy and green.
+Good quality hay is fine-stemmed, leafy, and green.

-Poor quality hay are stemy, yellow in color (not just sun bleached on the outside), dusty and moldy.
+Poor quality hay is steamy, yellow in color (not just sun-bleached on the outside), dusty and moldy.
 Always stay away from moldy hay.
 It can cause colic.

-People who have just a few horses may feed with square bales.
+People who have just a few horses may feed with the smaller square bales.
 Storing hay is also a convenience factor.
 Square bales are easier to store than round bales.

-Some other forms of hay come in hay cubes, shredded hay and pelleted hay and can be purchased at your local feed supply store.
+Other forms of hay come in hay cubes, shredded hay, and pelleted hay and can be purchased at your local feed supply store.

 This is a great option for weight gain and increasing forage in your horse’s diet.
 This option is also used for older horses who are no longer able to eat dry hay.